nrwl/nx/docs/shared/vue-standalone-tutorial/vue-standalone.md

 - how to leverage code generators to scaffold components
 - how to modularize your codebase and impose architectural constraints for better maintainability

-{% callout type="info" title="Looking for Vue monorepos?" %}
-Note, this tutorial sets up a repo with a single application at the root level that breaks out its code into libraries to add structure.
-If you are looking for a Vue monorepo setup then check out our [Vue monorepo tutorial](/getting-started/tutorials/vue-monorepo-tutorial).

-{% /callout %}

 Note, while you could easily use Nx together with your manually set up Vue application, we're going to use the `@nx/vue` plugin for this tutorial which provides some nice enhancements when working with Vue.
 [Visit our "Why Nx" page](/getting-started/why-nx) to learn more about plugins and what role they play in the Nx architecture.

 ## Warm Up